hrishi508/Self-and-Semi-Supervised-Learning/README.md

 3. A simpler model (AlexNet) was used in the [AlexNet_Barlow_Twins.ipynb](AlexNet_Barlow_Twins.ipynb) notebook.
 The error persisted.

 4. Gradient clipping was used to ensure that the gradients do not explode.
 Division by zero was also prevented at all stages by adding a small positive constant wherever required.

+5. We also tried using Facebook research's [implementation](https://github.com/facebookresearch/barlowtwins) of the Barlow Twins loss function and the LARS optimizer.

 ### 3. Semi-Supervised Learning:<br>
 Pseudo Labeling was used to use both labeled and unlabeled data simultaneously for training in the [Pseudo_Labelling.ipynb](Pseudo_Labelling.ipynb) notebook.
 We first tried on 1000 labeled and 2000 unlabeled images.
 This led to an increasing loss and reduced accuracy with respect to supervised learning.
 When we tried increasing the dataset to 5000 labeled and 20,000 unlabeled images we ran out of GPU resources.